sojin-project/scrape-academy/README.md

 print(soup.title.text)
 ```

-## Command line utility
+## Command-line utility

 Scrape Academy provides the `scrapeacademy` command to make development easier.

-You can inspect the cached files with web browser.
+You can inspect the cached files with a web browser.

 ```sh
 $ scrapeacademy open python_jp_index